populationgenomics/gnomad-browser/browser/about/about.md

 ### Ethics approval

-The aggregation and release of summary data from the genomes collected by the OurDNA program has been approved by the Royal Children's Hospital Human Research Ethics Committee (HREC/91986/RCHM-2023).
+The aggregation and release of summary data from the exomes and genomes included in this browser has been approved by the Royal Children's Hospital Human Research Ethics Committee (HREC/84612/RCHM-2022, HREC/91986/RCHM-2023).
 <br />
 <br />